[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 We compare methods for passing aggregation-ready structured data (Excel) to an agent.

-• Test whether the code interpreter can aggregate data without attachment simply by adding a file to knowledge
+• Test whether the code interpreter can aggregate without attachment simply by adding a file to knowledge

 Copilot Studio agents can use code interpreter to analyze structured files that are provided to the agent by the following two ways: